Preparing to use US student loans

 - Prioritise booking an appointment at the Swedish Migration Office to finalise your biometric data and residence permit card, if you do not already have one.
 You will need the residence permit card for additional steps leading up to the first disbursement of funds.

-- Once you have your bank account, prioritise booking a time to meet the Financial Aid Officer to arrange disbursement of funds.
+Once you have your bank account, prioritise booking a time to meet the Financial Aid Officer to arrange the disbursement of funds.

 Financial Aid Office